ryanberckmans/eqoptimizer/README.md

 Character min-maxing for the game Medievia.com.

-EqOptimizer outputs the best equipment set, given a list of possible equipment and character preferences.
+EqOptimizer outputs the player best equipment set given a list of possible equipment and character preferences.

 # Haskell

-I'm implementing EqOptimizer in haskell for fun, my first time working with haskell.
+I'm implementing EqOptimizer in haskell for fun.
+My first time working with haskell :-).

 ## Optimization